MicrosoftDocs/Viva/Viva/goals/review-dashboard-templates.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-Reviews happen across multiple levels in an organization and Dashboards in Viva Goals help you run these review meetings effectively.
+Business reviews happen across multiple levels in an organization.
+Review Dashboards in Viva Goals help you run these review meetings effectively.

-Several customers have used Review Dashboards to effortlessly create a presentation-ready dashboard and present updated and real-time data during their Objectives and Key Results (OKR) meetings.

-In this article, we’re going to share with you some templates that you can use as an inspiration while creating your next Dashboard.
+Read on to learn about the templates that you can leverage when creating your next Review Dashboard.

 ## Quarterly business review template

 ### Audience

-The quarterly business review is often run by Department heads and team managers.
+The quarterly business review is typically run by department heads and team managers.

 > [!NOTE]
-> The quarterly business reviews can also be run by the C-suite executives for a company wide review meeting.
+> The quarterly business reviews can also be run by the executive leaders for a company-wide OKR review meeting.

 ### Purpose